adajel/KNP-EMI-DG/README.md

 ### Geometry ###

-The code assumes all membrane facets are tagged with 1, that all interior facets are tagged with 0, and that the ECS is tagged with 2 and ICS cells are tagged with 1.
+The code assumes all ECS cells are tagget with 2 and ICS cells are tagged with 1, and further that all interior facets are tagged with 0.
+The membrane potential is defined as phi_i - phi_e (i.e. phi_1 - phi_2).
+Since we have marked cell in

-The membrane potential is defined as phi_i - phi_e. since we have marked cell in ECS with 2 and cells in ICS with 1 we have an interface normal pointing inwards.

-Normal will always point from higher to lower (e.g. from 2 -> 1)
+ECS with 2 and cells in ICS with 1 we have an interface normal pointing inwards.
+In general, normals will always point from higher to lower (e.g. from 2 -> 1)

 ### Dependencies code ###

 ### License ###